headbellygroin/Story_Novel_Writer/DOCUMENTATION.md

    - Step 2: Implement edits (apply improvements to create refined version)
    - Can apply the edited version back to the main scene content
    - Uses style rules, prohibited words, and previous chapter context

+6. **Prompt Report Panel** -- Shows the full assembled context package from the last generation.
+Displays which sections were included, their token counts, and which were truncated or dropped due to budget limits.
+Useful for debugging why the AI did or didn't reference specific world data.

+7. **Recommended Tags Panel** -- AI-suggested context tags based on scene content.
+Analyses the scene text and suggests relevant entities (characters, places, things) that should be tagged for context injection.
+One-click to add suggestions.

 > You can also paste pre-written text directly into the editor.
 The AI generation features are optional -- you can use Story Forge as a structured editor for existing writing and still run the full production pipeline.